json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 two nested schema resources: `https://example.com/name` (at `/properties/name`) and `https://example.com/person` (at `/$defs/person`) where the former references the latter (from `/properties/name/$ref`).
-Furthermore, `https://example.com/person` references a nested schema resource called `https://example.com/item` (from `/$defs/person/$ref`) that is part of an external schema resource called `https://example.com/people` shown in the bottom left.
+Furthermore, `https://example.com/person` references an anchored schema called `item` (from `/$defs/person/$ref`) that is part of an external schema resource called `https://example.com/people` shown in the bottom left.
 On the right, a directed graph representation of the relationship between these schema resources and the dynamic scope.

 Like the other examples so far, the evaluation process starts with the top level schema.
 The dynamic scope at that point is the root schema resource, and